astro-informatics/s2fft/README.rst

 Attribution :books:
 ------------------
 We provide this code under an MIT open-source licence with the hope that it will be of use to a wider community.
-Should this code be used in any way, we kindly request that the follow article is correctly referenced.
+Should this code be used in any way, we kindly request that the following article is correctly referenced.
 A BibTeX entry for this reference may look like:

 .. code-block::